 - Prescription eyeglasses that have a conservative design and color may be worn.
-No eyeglasses that are garish in color or have lenses or frames with initials or other adornments on them shall be worn. - Sunglasses may be green, gray, brown, or another neutral tint in color and, similarly, shall have undecorated frames.
+No eyeglasses that are garish in color or have lenses or frames with initials or other adornments on them shall be worn. - Sunglasses may be green, gray, brown or another neutral tint in color and, similarly, shall have undecorated frames.
 Mirrored and opaque sunglasses are prohibited while on duty.
-Sunglasses shall be removed when indoors. - Recruit officers are not permitted to wear sunglasses, except for transitioning prescription lenses, inside the Department building or in formation. - Sunglasses may never be attached to the uniform in any fashion.
+Sunglasses shall be removed when indoors. - Recruit officers are not permitted to wear sunglasses, with the exception of transitioning prescription lenses, while inside the department building or while in formation. - Sunglasses may never be attached to the uniform in any fashion.